 Are there any charts, infographs you could create to help display the text better?

 What about short how-to, or explainer videos?
 Content with multimedia tends to attract more links and further improve your rankings.
 Plus, not everyone wants to read, some people prefer videos.

 Create Long-Form Content

-Longer content performs far better than short content since it’s likely to cover the topic more thoroughly and address the needs of the searcher.
+Generally speaking, longer content performs better than short content since it’s likely to cover the topic more thoroughly and address the needs of the searcher.
 You can always check the pages that are already ranking well to get a qualitative sense for the length but use that analysis lightly.

 How is the readability?

 Nobody ever said, hey, that was too easy to read.
 Clean up your old content where it is hard to read, too technical, and boring.

 Here are some ideas, but consider further developing your copywriting skills:

 The goal: you want people to start reading your article and continue to the end without stopping – like a slippery slope…they get on at the top and continue to the bottom non-stop.